- Day 1: Hanoi – Arrival

 HCM City – Cu Chi Tunnels & Cao Dai TempleDay 13

 After breakfast, you will be taken to the northwest of HCM City to visit the Cu Chi tunnels (approximately 2 hours).
 These tunnels were constructed during the “American War” and were used by the Viet Cong.
 Today, some of the existing tunnels have been opened to tourists, offering a unique insight into what underground life must have been like during the war.
+You will also stop at Cao Dai temple for a short visit.

 The afternoon is at your own leisure for self-discovery of the city and shopping.